 What’s the best car insurance for 22-year-old drivers?

 Start with liability car insurance, which pays for others’ injuries and damage you cause to their property in an accident.
-Typically, the state-minimum coverage isn’t enough – medical costs can quickly escalate if there are significant injuries following an accident and property damages.
+Typically, the state minimum coverage isn’t enough – medical costs can quickly escalate if significant injuries follow an accident and property damages.

 If you’re financing a vehicle, your lender might require comprehensive and collision coverage.
 If you paid off your car, you decide if you want these coverages, which cover your car following a crash and for damage due to fire, hail, vandalism and animal strikes.

-If you opt for comprehensive insurance and collision coverage, consider higher deductibles to lower your rate, and remember that you’ll be responsible for the deductible.
+If you opt for comprehensive insurance and collision coverage, consider higher deductibles to lower your rate.
+Remember that you’ll be responsible for the deductible.

 Car insurance discounts for 22-year-olds

-Lynch says the three biggest favors any young adult can do for themselves in terms of getting the lowest insurance rates, is to stay accident-free, have a clean driving record and maintain a good credit score.
+Lynch says the three biggest favors any young adult can do for themselves in terms of getting the lowest insurance rates: Be accident-free with a clean driving record and maintain a good credit score.

 After that, there are several other good strategies to employ.